-In what follows, the integer $n\geq 1 $ denotes the number of vertices in the graph (or elements in a permutation) and $q:=q(n)$, the parameter of the Mallows permutation (or related tangled path), is a real valued function of $n$ taking values in $[0,1]$.
+In what follows, the integer $n\geq 1 $ denotes the number of vertices in the graph (or elements in a permutation) and $q:=q(n)$, the parameter of the Mallows permutation (or related tangled path), is a real-valued function of $n$ taking values in $[0,1]$.
 We say a sequence of events $\ce_n$ occurs \textit{with high probability} (w.h.p.) if $\Pr{\ce_n}\rightarrow 1$ as $n\rightarrow \infty$.
 Throughout $\log$ is base $\mathrm{e}$.
 See Figure \ref{fig:resultslinething} for a summary of our results.

-A graph $G$ is a \textit{vertex-expander} if there exists a fixed real $c>0$ such that any set $S\subseteq V$ with $|S|\leq \lceil n/2\rceil $ is adjacent to at least $c|S|$ vertices in $V\backslash S$, see Section \ref{sec:widthdef}.
-As mentioned above, when $q=1$ the permutation is uniform, and so the fact that $\cp(n,1)$ is an expander follows from \cite[Theorem 1]{KW}.
-Our first result shows that for $q$ sufficiently close to $1$, this still holds.
+A graph $G$ is a \textit{vertex-expander} if there exists $c>0$ (independent of $n$) such that any set $S\subseteq V$ with $|S|\leq \lceil n/2\rceil $ is adjacent to at least $c|S|$ vertices in $V\backslash S$, see Section \ref{sec:widthdef}.
+As mentioned above, when $q=1$ the permutation is uniform, and so the fact that w.h.p.\ $\cp(n,1)$ is an expander follows from \cite[Theorem 1]{KW}.
+We give a self-contained proof of this fact, which also shows that for $q$ sufficiently close to $1$, this still holds.